warestack/platform/frontend/react-vite/README.md

-# React with Vite and TypeScript seed
+# React with Vite and TypeScript Blueprint

 This is a [React](https://react.dev) project bootstrapped with [Vite](https://vitejs.dev).